ADA GONZÁLEZ-TORRES

 WORKING PAPERS

-Escrow Mechanisms for Group-based Reporting: Evidence from Bangladesh's Garment Sector (with Laura Boudreau and Sylvain Chassang) {OSF Registry} [PAP Under Review]
+Escrow Mechanisms for Group-based Reporting: Evidence from Bangladesh's Garment Sector (with Laura Boudreau and Sylvain Chassang) {OSF Registry} [accepted in the Journal of Development Economics via pre-results review]

 In developing countries, misbehavior within organizations often goes unpunished due to weak governance.
 Employees whose livelihoods are precarious are especially vulnerable.
 Governance tools that safely provide voice and remedy may dramatically improve workers' welfare.
 Legal scholars have proposed reporting escrows to facilitate coordination among multiple victims of harassment (Ayres and Unkovic, 2012), but little is known about how they perform in practice.
 We collaborate with a worker helpline in Bangladesh’s apparel sector to experimentally test how the availability and design of a reporting escrow affects reporting of harassment and other workplace misconduct.
 In the project's first phase, callers from factories randomly assigned to the escrow are informed about it.
 In the second phase, training will be provided in a subset of factories to build common knowledge about the escrow among treatment workers.

-Epidemics and Conflict : Evidence from the Ebola outbreak in Western Africa (with Elena Esposito) [Under Review]
+Epidemics and Conflict : Evidence from the Ebola outbreak in Western Africa (with Elena Esposito) [revise & resubmit, Journal of the European Economic Association]

 This paper provides causal evidence of the impact of a rapidly spreading epidemic on civil violence, and sheds light on its drivers.
 Novel data at high spatial and temporal resolution of the Ebola outbreak in Western Africa reveal that epidemics spark civil violence, driven by low trust in state institutions.
 Epidemics generate an increased demand for public goods, calling for a rapid response from the state, including its coercive power.
 However, its ability to respond is limited in weak institutional settings.
 We find that different types of containment efforts have opposite effects, depending on existing levels of trust.
 The provision of public health facilities unambiguously lowers violence, while area blockades lead to a rise in violence only among groups that mistrust the state.
 The effects of the epidemic on civil violence persist years after the outbreak ended.

-Local Media and Epidemics: Evidence from the Ebola outbreak in Guinea [Under Review]
+Local Media and the Shaping of Social Norms: Evidence from the Ebola outbreak in Guinea [Submitted]

-Local media struggles financially, yet policy-makers insist on its importance.
-Does local media matter?
-If so, why?
-Is it more relevant information, ethno-linguistic belonging, or, locality, helping coordinate behavior?
-I examine this in a high-stakes context, the Ebola epidemic in Guinea.
+Media around the world is disseminated at the national level as well as at the local level.
+While the capacity of media to shape preferences and behavior has been widely recognized, less is known about the differential impacts of local media.
+Local media may have particularly important effects on social norms due to the provision of locally relevant information that becomes common knowledge in a community.
+I examine this possibility in a high-stakes context: the Ebola epidemic in Guinea.
 I exploit quasi-random variation in access to distinct media outlets and the timing of a public-health campaign on community radio.
-I find that 13% of Ebola cases would have been prevented if places with access to neighboring community radio stations had their own.
-This is driven by radio stations’ locality, not ethno-linguistic boundaries, and by coordination in socially-sanctioned behaviors.
+I find that 13% of Ebola cases would have been prevented if places with access to neighboring community radio stations had instead their own.
+This is driven by radio stations’ locality, not ethno-linguistic boundaries, and by coordination in social behaviors sanctioned locally.

 SELECTED WORK IN PROGRESS